DamirSvrtan/damirsvrtan.github.io/_posts/2015-08-06-the-lesser-known-presence-in-method.md

 When building web applications with Ruby on Rails you can find yourself in a situation where you want to call user input as a scope on a model.

-## Secure user input handling
+## Writing an app with multiple sorting options

 Let's say your webapp presents a list of articles and offers multiple ways of sorting them: by upload date, by number of upvotes and by number of comments.
-Similar to reddit.

 One of the possible techniques to support this behavior is by defining 3 types of scopes on your Article model: **newest**, **top** and **most_commented**.

 {% highlight ruby %}
 class Article < ActiveRecord::Base